lordelogos/lordelogos/README.md

 - 👨‍💻 All of my projects are available on [Github](https://github.com/lordelogos)

-- 📝 I regularly write articles on [https://blog.codeskills.dev](https://blog.codeskills.dev)
+- 📝 I regularly write articles on [Codeskills blog](https://blog.codeskills.dev)

 - 💬 Ask me about **HTML, CSS, and JavaScript**